danbulant/design/src/routes/posts/rust-basics/index.md

     I later moved to JS which looked a lot like C, which I saw everywhere.

+    I also did few projects with Java and C#, but I always returned to JS afterwards.

     I also tried learning C (and C++), and although I did have a certificate about both of them on Sololearn (I no longer have the C++ one as they added new lessons), I never really used them outside, as everything seemed way to complicated.

     Fast RAM access is cool and all, but why do I have to use `free`?
 Why can't it know that if I go outside the scope it should free the memory?